top of page

 • overwhelmed

-Because they are still “coping” on the surface, they often minimise their own distress.
+Because they are still “coping” on the surface, many people minimise their own distress.

 They may think:

-• “I can still function, so it can’t be depression.”
+• “I’m still functioning, so it can’t be depression.”

 • “Other people have it worse.”